amitfin/retry/README.md

 ## `retry.action`

-(`retry.call` is the previous and obsolete name but can still be used.)

 This action wraps an inner action with background retries on failures.
 It can be useful to mitigate temporary issues of connectivity or invalid device states.

 For example, instead of: